SerhiiButryk/TextQuery-Engin/README.md

 # Overview

 TextQuery is a program to perform a search query operation in a text.
 It allows to combina basic operation into one single query and execute it.
+Here is available 'OR', 'AND' and 'NOT' logic operation on a text query.

 # Structure

-src/main.cpp - main src file
+- src/main.cpp - main src file
-src/core - implementation files and interfaces
+- src/core - implementation files and interfaces

 # Usage